It is inexplicable, but very explainable, very understanding.

 Exactly.

-Exactly the point I was gonna make.
+Exactly the point I was going to make.

 It shouldn't be politicians in Albany or Washington that are making those decisions.